biobanking/QHIO/example.md

         - area filtering
         - threshold rules
         - geodesic distance transform

-TODO: Be more specific about the types of these data transformations.

 The data transformations execute [algorithms](http://purl.obolibrary.org/obo/IAO_0000064), which are encoded in [software](http://purl.obolibrary.org/obo/IAO_0000010).
 There are subtle distinctions here that need more work.